University of Niš Faculty of Science and Mathematics: Publishing activity

 To a considerable extent, the publishing activity at the Faculty goes hand in hand with the scientific research conducted by the academic staff.
 The Faculty publishes the academic journal Filomat (IF 0.753) which features articles in the fields of mathematics and computer science.
 In the same area, two more journals are published, Functional Analysis, Approximation and Computation (FAAC) and Matematika i informatika, whereas the journal Biologica Nyssana is devoted to research in biology.
 The academic staff at the Faculty also takes part in the publishing of the two series of the journal Facta Universitatis – Physics, Chemistry and Technology and Mathematics and Informatics.

 For the purpose of fostering the educational process, 146 textbooks, workbooks, and monographs authored by the Faculty's academic staff have been published.

-The Faculty Library is a significant source of the scientific and educational activities.
-It contains large collections of textbooks, professional and scientific literature and reference books that are used for all study programs at the Faculty.
-The Library owns 36,043 bibliographic units primarily in the area of natural and mathematical sciences, all of which serve towards providing and further improving the educational process.
+The Faculty Library contains textbooks, professional and scientific literature and reference books that are used for all study programs at the Faculty.
+The Library owns 36,043 bibliographic units primarily in the area of natural and mathematical sciences.